Deborah Conway: 1991–1996: String of Pearls & Bitch Epic

 In 1991, Conway played Juno in Peter Greenaway's Prospero's Books, singing a setting of William Shakespeare's masque from The Tempest to music by Michael Nyman.

 Deborah Conway's debut solo album was released in October 1991, titled String of Pearls, which peaked at No. 20 on the ARIA Albums Chart.
 The album was produced by Richard Pleasance, Joe Hardy and Michael den Elzen.
 Singles from the album include "It's Only the Beginning" which reached No. 19 on the ARIA Singles Chart in August, "Under My Skin" (December) and "Release Me" (February 1992), all three of which were co-written with Scott Cutler.
 For her work on the album, she won ARIA Award for Best Female Artist at the ARIA Music Awards of 1992.
 To support the releases, Deborah Conway and the Mothers of Pearl was formed with Alan Harding (keyboards), Peter Jones (drums, ex-Drawcards and Rose Amongst Thorns), Bill McDonald (bass guitar) and Willy Zygier (guitar).
 Conway and Zygier became domestic partners and have written and performed much of Conway's subsequent material.

 Conway released her second album Bitch Epic in 1993, which peaked at No. 18 and was produced by Jim Rondinelli and Zygier.
-The cover features an upper body shot of a topless Conway, covered in Nutella (a hazelnut spread) and cream, as she is about to eat a slice of cake thereby illustrating the concept of Gluttony (see album cover at right) for ABC TV mini-series Seven Deadly Sins (1993).
-Conway, Paul Kelly, Vika Bull and Renée Geyer, provided vocals and song writing for the related soundtrack.
+The cover features an upper body shot of a topless Conway, covered in Nutella and cream, as she is about to eat a slice of cake thereby illustrating the concept of Gluttony for ABC TV mini-series Seven Deadly Sins (1993).
+Conway, Paul Kelly, Vika Bull and Renée Geyer provided vocals and song writing for the related soundtrack.
 An eight-track extended play of live songs was added to Bitch Epic to form 1994's Epic Theatre, which was produced by Zygier.
 Her backing band were Zygier, Harding, McDonald and Hughie Benjamin (ex-Yothu Yindi) on drums.

 Ultrasound, an experimental band, with Conway, Zygier, McDonald and Hester, recorded and produced their self-titled album, Ultrasound (1995).
-At the end of the year, Conway and Zygier relocated to England with their newborn daughter.